Translating invisible scheduling logic into violations users could understand, locate, and resolve.

 Focus: Product design, UX research synthesis, interaction design, content design, visual systems

-Outcome: Redesigned the constraint experience across two layers:
+Outcome: Redesigned the end-to-end constraint experience across two strategic layers:

 Context